-It is said that today we live 31 years longer than we did 100 years ago.
-The bad news is that this also increases the likelihood that we will need long-term care, usually in a nursing home, at some point in our lives.
-In fact, studies indicate that 50% of all US citizens and 70% of us who live past the age of 65 will need long term care services at some point in our lives.
+The good news is we live 31 years longer than we did 100 years ago.
+The bad news is that a longer lifespan increases the likelihood that we will need long-term care, usually in a nursing home, at some point in our lives.
+In fact, studies indicate that 50% of all US citizens, and 70% of us who live past the age of 65, will need long term care services.

-A long term care illness can have dire consequences for your family - financially, emotionally, and socially.
+An illness requiring long term care can have dire consequences for your family - financially, emotionally, and socially.
 It is actually the greatest threat to your retirement savings and your loved one's inheritance.

 The cost of long-term care varies from state to state, but is on average about $16,000 per year for home care, $48,000 per year for residence in an assisted living facility, and $140,000 per year for residence in a nursing home.